ksanoj/EQraider/README.md

-EQRaider is a lua set designed for current content EverQuest raiding.
+EQRaider is a set designed for modern content EverQuest raiding.
 Features:

 Dynamic combat capabilities: